 1. Preparation (4–6 weeks):

-- Current state analysis of existing processes
+- Analysis of current processes

-- Definition of the target architecture
+- Definition of the Target Architecture

 - Data cleansing and migration

-- Plan employee training
+- Planning employee training

 2. Configuration (2–4 weeks):

-- System setup and basic configuration
+- System Setup and Basic Configuration

-- Integration into existing systems
+- Integration with existing systems

-- Test runs with sample data
+- Test runs using sample data

 3. Pilot phase (4–8 weeks):

-- Parallel operation with old processes
+- Parallel operation with legacy processes

-- Monitoring and optimization
+- Monitoring and Optimization

 - Incorporate employee feedback